meroton/docs/docs/improved-chroot-in-buildbarn/implementing-mountat.md

 this abstraction has *veiled* the filesystem, so we would like to operate on a directory file descriptor.
-This can be done [by combining `mount` with `fchdir`], but a full "mountat" is also possible.
+This can be done [by combining `mount` with `fchdir`], or to open the file descriptors individually [lxc project does]. but a full "mountat" is also possible.
-This is also what the [lxc project does].

 [by combining `mount` with `fchdir`]: https://github.com/meroton/prototype-mountat/blob/main/c-prototypes/relative_mount.c
 [lxc project does]: https://github.com/lxc/lxc/blob/main/src/lxc/mount_utils.c#L613